 This article outlines the steps you need to take to request a copy of your data from Apple.
-As of writing, the service is available to customers in the European Union, Iceland, Liechtenstein, Norway, and Switzerland, but Apple will be rolling it out worldwide over the coming months.
+As of writing, the service is available to customers in the United States, Canada, Australia, New Zealand, the European Union, Iceland, Liechtenstein, Norway, and Switzerland.
 If you live in a country or region that's not listed above, you can still contact Apple to request a copy of your data.

 Apple promises to fulfill all data requests within seven days.
 Bear in mind that the size of the data download depends on the items that you choose to include (iCloud Photo Libraries can be several gigabytes, for example), but Apple will divide it into multiple files to make the download more manageable.